freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 90.1

 You should see a message that you are connected.
-I noticed the prompt changed to `second_database=>`.
+Notice that the prompt changed to `second_database=>`.
 So the `postgres=>` prompt before must have meant you were connected to that database.
 A database is made of tables that hold your data.
 Enter `\d` to **d**isplay the tables.

 #### HINTS